dekoza/mtgpl/RTR.rst

 Soul Tithe
     Enchant nonland permanent

-    At the beginning of the upkeep of enchanted permanent's controller, that player sacrifices it unless he or she pays {X}, where X is its converted mana cost.
+    At the beginning of the upkeep of enchanted permanent's controller, that player sacrifices it unless he or she pays |mana_x|, where X is its converted mana cost.

 Soulsworn Spirit